The pros and cons of CD investing

 “If something comes along that offers a real opportunity to grow your money and your money is tied up in a CD, then you lose,” says Lamar Brabham, chief executive officer and founder of the Noel Taylor Agency in North Myrtle Beach, South Carolina.
 “Safety alone is not the only thing to take into consideration.”

 CD rates can vary a great deal among banks, so it pays for investors to shop around.
-The average five-year CD currently earns 1.43 percent APY, while the best five-year CD rates are around three times that rate.
+The average five-year CD currently earns 1.44 percent APY, while the best five-year CD rates are more than three times that rate.

 4. Reinvestment risk